Snow Removal and Salt Use Policy

 • Cul-de-sacs, alleys, dead ends, and sidewalks will be cleared last because they are very time-consuming and are the least traveled streets.

 Guidelines for proper mailbox installation and placement: U. S. Postal Service Mailbox Guidelines

-If a resident believes that their mailbox has been physically hit by a plow, they should call the Village of North Aurora at (630) 897-1457.
+If a resident believes that their mailbox has been physically hit by a plow, they should call the Village of North Aurora at (630) 897-1457 within 48 hours.
 We will send an employee out to investigate and take pictures of the damage.
 A mailbox hit by a plow will look demolished, or have a clear indication of being stuck by a plow blade.
-If a resident’s mailbox was hit by a plow, the Village will offer two options: